Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_Contents.md

 # Table of contetnts
 1. Introduction
-2. Project questions and objectives
+  - Project questions and objectives
+  - Project's purpose
+  - Definition of terms
-3. Theoretical Overview
+2. Theoretical Overview
   - Introduction to the Raspberry Pi
   - Home automation
   - Security system
-4. Project's purpose
-5. Implementation of a home automation and security system
+3. Implementation of a home automation and security system
   - Setting up the Raspberry Pi
   - List of required sensors and other devices
   - Home automation